-A Product Market Grid is a marketing strategy tool used in market segmentation and target marketing — which are keys to a successful marketing strategy.
-(The Ansoff product/ market matrix is a useful strategy tool, but used for a different purpose).
+A Product/ Market Grid is a marketing strategy tool used in the product aspect of marketing.
+Choosing the right products are key to a successful marketing strategy.
+(The Ansoff product/ market matrix is a useful strategy tool, as you can see in the image below).

 What is Market Segmentation?

 Marketing segmentation is the process of dividing a population, which by its very nature is full of diversity, into more homogeneous subgroups based on criteria that reflect meaningful differences to the organization.
 Segmentation is accomplished through an analysis of the population such as cluster analysis or by surveying current customers to uncover similarities.
 You can’t do segmentation based on what you think customers are like, although social media can help in a faster and less invasive fashion by analyzing characteristics common among your followers.

 A market segment is normally determined by one or a combination of consumer factors, including: